albertwo1978/atst/README.md

 - `ASSETS_URL`: URL to host which serves static assets (such as a CDN).
 - `AZURE_ACCOUNT_NAME`: The name for the Azure blob storage account
 - `AZURE_STORAGE_KEY`: A valid secret key for the Azure blob storage account
-- `AZURE_TO_BUCKET_NAME`: The Azure blob storage container name for task order uploads
+- `AZURE_TO_STORAGE_NAME`: The Azure blob storage container name for task order uploads
 - `BLOB_STORAGE_URL`: URL to Azure blob storage container.
 - `CAC_URL`: URL for the CAC authentication route.
 - `CA_CHAIN`: Path to the CA chain file.